rauc/rauc/docs/reference.rst

 RAUC also stores the point in time of installing the image to the slot in ``installed.timestamp`` as well as the number of updates so far in ``installed.count``.
+Additionally RAUC tracks the point in time when a bootable slot is activated in ``activated.timestamp`` and the number of activations in ``activated.count``, see section :ref:`mark-active`.
+Comparing both timestamps is useful to decide if an installed slot has ever been activated or if its activation is still pending.

 Command Line Tool